 We are happy to support you in developing your group and your proposal.

-By 30 September 2020 you can send us an email to express interest in this opportunity.
+30 September 2020 (Extended to 7 October 2020 due to technical issues) you can send us an email to express interest in this opportunity.
 You should explain what you’d like to focus on and what kind of group you’d like to help set up.
 It would also be useful if you could explain:

 Why you believe this group is needed – why this is a priority or why it is important to bring together the particular areas of expertise you intend to.